uktrade/django-gds-grabbage/docs/index.md

 This package is a collection of Django components that are ready to be grabbed and used in your project.
 It includes things like:

 - GDS components
-  - Template rendereable python objects
+  - Template renderable python objects
   - Template tags
 - etc.